overturetool/overturetool.github.io/download/index.md

 There are two ways to keep the Overture tool in sync with the project releases.
 First one is simple: just repeat the steps described above, by manually downloading and installing the latest version from SourceForge.
 Multiple versions of the Overture tool can happily co-exist as long as you install them in seperate directories!
-The second option is also simple and well-known to Eclipse users, by moving to the Help menu and select "_Check for Updates_".
+The second option is also simple and well-known to Eclipse users, by moving to the Help menu and select _Check for Updates_.
 This will upgrade the currently running tool instance to the latest and greatest.

 ## Extending the Overture tool